 In this tutorial, I’ll show you a simple example of how to make a 3D text effect in Adobe Illustrator using the 3D tool from Illustrator Effect and the Blend Tool.
 Depending on the effect you want to make, it can be as easy as just four steps.

-Now you can choose either method (or try both) to make 3D text in Adobe Illustrator.
+Now you can choose either method (or try both) to make 3D letters in Adobe Illustrator.

 Method 1: 3D Tool